-- 62. Local Plan Policies, including site-specific requirements, provide mitigation measures to ensure that there are no adverse effects on air quality, water levels & quantity, or habitat loss or fragmentation from the new residential development proposed through the Site Allocations as set out in Policy LC6.
-This was confirmed through the HRA process and report (November 2018).
+- 62. Local Plan Policies, including site-specific requirements, provide mitigation measures to ensure that there are no adverse effects on water quantity, or habitat loss or fragmentation associated with non-native species from the new residential development proposed through the Site Allocations as set out in Policy LC6.
+This was confirmed through the appropriate assessment stage of the HRA process as reported (January 2019 & Updated December 2019).
 Relevant Local Plan Policies: - SS1 Sustainable Development: The Policy will only permit development where it can meet the set criteria within the Policy, which includes conserving and enhancing the natural environment, and where development positively contributes to environmental sustainability. - OE2 Biodiversity & Geodiversity: Protects biodiversity, including international and European designations, from the effects of development, providing strong mitigation measures.
 Development will only be permitted where there is no adverse effect on the integrity of internationally designated sites - alone or in combination with other developments. - OE3 Managing Pollution: Requires that there will be no adverse impacts from development for pollution including noise and light - - OE4 Protecting Scilly's Dark Skies: The policy will protect the dark skies for the archipelago by managing the external lighting of proposed development. - 63.
-Potential significant effects on recreational disturbance were investigated through appropriate assessment as the second stage of the HRA process.
+Potential significant effects associated with air quality and recreational disturbance were investigated through the initial screening stage of the HRA process and as reported in the Updated HRA Report (December 2019).
 The Isles of Scilly SAC and SPA/pSPA may all be considered to be vulnerable to threats and pressures from outdoor sports, leisure and recreational activities.
 Vulnerabilities for the Isles of Scilly Ramsar are not listed but it is assumed that the seabird species that are qualifying features (European storm-petrol; Lesser black-backed gull; and European shag) could be disturbed by increased recreational pressures. - 64.
-The HRA concluded that there would be no likely significant effects for the delivery of 105 homes, on the sites located in Policy LC6, due to its small size and location within the existing urban form.
+The HRA screening found that there would be no likely significant effects for the delivery of 105 homes, on the sites located in Policy LC6, due to their small size and location within the existing urban form.
 Fundamentally the housing proposed in the Local Plan is intended for local people who will already be using the islands for recreational activities. - 65.
-Other new housing development that could arise elsewhere on the 5 inhabited islands through Policy LC7 Windfall Housing are required to meet with Policies LC1-3 and other Policies in the Plan.
-Thus, whilst specific numbers of houses are not indicated within Policy LC7, the requirements to ensure that such housing is to meet local housing needs of the islands.
+Other new housing development that could arise elsewhere on the 5 inhabited islands through Policy LC7 Windfall Housing, are requirements to ensure that such housing is to meet local housing needs of the islands.
 Any windfall homes delivered would count towards meeting the need of 105 homes, identified, and would not be in addition to it.
 Therefore, there is effectively a limit to housing development and the minimal growth remains a relatively known quantity.

-- - 66.
-As explained above, the housing development that is likely to be delivered over the plan period is limited and the Local Plan, through Policy LC1 and Policy LC7 does not permit unlimited unknown growth.
+66. As explained above, the housing development that is likely to be delivered over the plan period is limited and the Local Plan, through Policy LC1 and Policy LC7 does not permit unlimited unknown growth.
 In contrast to past higher population and visitor numbers, the disturbance from new housing does not factor compared with the existing disturbance from visitors which, as highlighted above, is lower overall than numbers visiting historically.